almirramb/Ionic3-Curse/README.md

 This project was developed previously for Code3r, found on youtube with the title """React JS Curso Rápido ⚛️ Masterclass #2 2020 - 100% Prático!"""

+&nbsp;
-rocket Technologies
+# Technologies
 In Masterclass this project was developed with javascript language using technology: React_JS

 HOWEVER, in my delepoment used:
-- Msg-linter and comitzen for semantic version and Convencional Commits;  beyond the VS_Code with snippets.
+Msg-linter and comitzen for semantic version and Convencional Commits;  beyond the VS_Code with snippets.
 ------------------------------------------------------------------------------------------------------------